ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Getting-latest-version-of-BrainFANS.md

 # Move to the location of the BrainFANS repository
 cd path/to/BrainFANS

+# Fetches latest changes to the repository
+git fetch

+# Switches you over to the latest version of the specific development branch
-# Change current branch to the branch you wish to work off of
+# you plan to work off of
-git checkout <branch-name>
+git checkout -b <development-branch-name> origin/<development-branch-name>

-# Pull the latest changes
-git pull origin <branch-name>
 ```